AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- AC-691-->

-*  {{ site.data.var.ee }} no longer throws this error when a shopper adds a billing address that is missing a street field: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }”`.
+*  Adobe Commerce no longer throws this error when a shopper adds a billing address that is missing a street field: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }"`.
 [GitHub-33826](https://github.com/magento/magento2/issues/33826)

 <!--- AC-1625-->

-*  {{ site.data.var.ee }} no longer throws a console error during checkout in stores from which the mini cart has been removed.
+*  Adobe Commerce no longer throws a console error during checkout in stores from which the mini cart has been removed.
 [GitHub-34513](https://github.com/magento/magento2/issues/34513)

 <!--- AC-691-->

 *  Checkout no longer fails at the payment stage when the billing address is missing street field values or the street field value is not an array.
-Previously, checkout failed with this error: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }”`.
+Previously, checkout failed with this error: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }"`.
 [GitHub-33826](https://github.com/magento/magento2/issues/33826)

 <!--- ACP2E-22-->